gumaerc-testorg/11.s945-fall-2013/content/pages/projects/_index.md

 uid: 2f74bf52-0c54-5aca-42b4-8845671bd27c
 ---

 Students will pair themselves and deliver a project as a team.
-Each pair will choose one of the [candidate topics]({{< baseurl >}}/pages/projects/candidate-topics) or may propose a different topic, which is equally encouraged.
+Each pair will choose one of the {{% resource_link 28aa22b4-dc4e-f8f6-2b97-78ceccd6ca8f "candidate topics" %}} or may propose a different topic, which is equally encouraged.
 The deliverables include:

 *   Project idea (600 words) and presentation (5 minutes)
 *   Project proposal (3000 words) and presentation (15 minutes)